Jataki/project-euler/README.md

 # Project Euler

 This repository contains all personal solutions regarding Project Euler problems.
+All of these are written in Python3.

 ## What is Project Euler?